tazmancoder/Policies/README.md

-# Policies
+# Markris Digital Solutions
-My privacy and terms of use policies
+This repository you will find my policies that I abide by and use for all my applications (Apps).

+## Contact Me
+mdkDevelopment7@gmail.com